themohitnair/UNIXLab/README.md

 Users are advised to exercise caution and use these programs at their own risk.
 It is recommended to thoroughly understand the code and its implications before learning it for a lab examination.
 Using these programs for cheating in any lab examination is strictly frowned upon and not encouraged.

 By using these programs, users acknowledge and accept the inherent risks associated with using these programs and agree to hold the creator harmless from any damages, liabilities, or losses that may arise from their use.

+#### Directory 1 (`bash_scripting`) - Shell Scripts for Basic File and String Operations
+---

+This directory contains a collection of shell scripts designed to perform various file and string operations, prescribed under UNIX and Shell Programming Laboratory (ISL37) course of the Branch of ISE, M S Ramaiah Institute of Technology, Bangalore.

 #### Programs with Variable Descriptions and Summaries: